-There are also several altars at the back of the main hall and there were visitors.
-Some were praying with long incense sticks in their hands, which you don't see very often in Japan, and others were just holding their hands together.
-I guessed the gods behind the temple were good at what they do.
+There are also several altars on the back side of the main hall, where visitors can also be seen.
+Some people were praying with long incense sticks in their hands, which is not so common in Japan, while others were just holding their hands together.
+I don't know what they are looking for, but I guess that the gods seated behind the temple are good at what they are doing.

 Nov 2019 PEOPLE TAIWAN | |